DoctorKhan/The-Social-Game-Book/docs/chapter-32-exercise-b5-30-day-field-manual.md

-# Appendix A: The 30-Day Field Manual
+# Exercise B.5: The 30-Day Field Manual

+**Referenced in**: Introduction and Part II Conclusion **Objective**: A comprehensive investigation protocol that will ground everything that follows in your direct, personal experience.
+You will become a detective of your own consciousness, gathering evidence of how social programming operates in real-time.

 *Before we dive into the theory of social control systems, you need to see the evidence in your own life.
 This chapter provides a systematic investigation protocol that will ground everything that follows in your direct, personal experience.
 You will become a detective of your own consciousness, gathering evidence of how social programming operates in real-time.*